 Badger culling has also taken place in Somerset since September 2013 and the cull also started in Dorset in autumn of 2015.
 Widescale resistance against culling has taken place over the last few years with people traveling from all over the country (and from further afield) to find and check setts and deter shooters.

-With roll-out to several new zones happening in 2016 and further roll-out expected in coming years, our sab group has moved away from coordinating resistance on a wider scale against the cull and are focusing on wildlife crime as a whole.
+Roll-out to several new zones happened in 2016 and further roll-out occurred in following years (with more expected in coming years) our sab group has moved away from coordinating resistance on a wider scale against the cull and are focusing on wildlife crime as a whole.
 We’ll still be paying a lot of attention to the cull, especially as it may well be taking place in larger parts of Worcestershire, Herefordshire and Gloucestershire in the future – the three counties that we operate in.

 For more information on the cull and what we, and others, have been doing to resist it, please check out the website of Gloucestershire Badger Office, the collective that some of our sabs helped to set up and play a large part in.